 So, what’s home?
 As the era of post- Brexit Britain looms large, that question has never been more pertinent… That’s the question Ana, a young Croatian woman, poses as she settles in the UK.

 Pepper and Honey is Notnow Collective’s freshest bun in the oven (pun intended!).
 We have been awarded Arts Council‘s funding for R&D, which is culminating in the preview show at Derby Theatre on 30th March 2019.
 Notnow is taking a bit of a turn with this show: we are about to start creating with Rural Touring in mind, and extending our parent-friendly set-up as we pilot a FREE creche alongside the show for older kids.

-We have a fantastic rural touring expert and a wonderful director Tilly Branson joining us on this project, as well as Eleanor Field as designer, Jo McLeish will be leading our marketing campaign, and Corinne Salisbury will be looking after tour booking.
+We have a fantastic rural touring expert and a wonderful director Tilly Branson joining us on this project, as well as Eleanor Field as a designer, Jovana Backovic as a composer, Kitty Randle as movement director and James Stokes as lighting designer.
+Jo McLeish will be leading our marketing campaign, and Corinne Salisbury will be looking after tour booking.

 The story is told through the process of making paprenjaci (Croatian traditional pepper biscuits).
 Invented in the Renaissance, paprenjaci are a blend of local ingredients (honey, walnuts and olive oil) and spices from “discovered” continents (clove, cardamom and black pepper).
 The biscuits are made in front of (and with the help of) the audience, and the spicy-sweet story is woven throughout using text, physical theatre and baking.

 Written by- Kristina Gavran

 Performed by- Tina Hofman

 Lighting Designer – James Stokes